SkoolNotes/Taproot/2020HIST201/KBxUnitOneEssayPlanning.md

 - Ideological
 	- Europeans engaged in numerous conflicts pitting Catholics against Protestants. *roberts, 45*
-	-  Assuredly, the effort to renew the church and make it holy had an enormous and immediate impact upon politics. *mcneil, 310*
+	-  Assuredly, the effort to renew the church and make it holy had an enormous and immediate impact upon politics.
+Sustained and serious effort to make human life conform to God's will as revealed in the Bible changed men's minds and altered their behavior.
+Wholesale violence sanctified by dogmatic differences quickly erupted, *mcneil, 310*
 	-